mfractor/mfractor.github.io/docs/xamarin-forms/configure-binding-context.md

 ##Configuring A Binding Context

-*Power the refactoring engine and xaml analyser by targeting a binding context*
+*Power the code action engine and XAML analyser by targeting a binding context*

 ##Introduction
+MFractor includes many features to make working with XAML and the MVVM pattern easier.
+To power these features, MFractor is capable of intelligently resolving a XAML files binding context (even when none is specified) and can also evaluate markup expressions (such as x:Static or Binding expressions) or can walk through the XAML hierarchy to evaulate the correct binding context for a given node.

+So, what is a binding context?

-In Mvvm architected applications, views use a **Binding Context** to display and transfer data between the application logic layer and the view layer with minimal dependencies.
+When using the Model-View-ViewModel architecture pattern, views use a **Binding Context** to display and transfer data between the application logic layer and the view layer with minimal dependencies.
 This is accomplished through **data binding**; properties on a view are bound to properties on a backing object through binding mechanisms allowing two-way data transfer between the UI and application logic.
-For a full tutorial on Mvvm architecture, please Microsofts [**The Mvvm Pattern**](https://msdn.microsoft.com/en-us/library/hh848246.aspx) article.
+For a full tutorial on Mvvm architecture, please Microsofts [**The MVVM Pattern**](https://msdn.microsoft.com/en-us/library/hh848246.aspx) article.

-When working with XAML, we can specify a binding context to activate binding expression analysis and a variety of BindingContext specific refactorings.

-We can specify a binding context [*explicitly*](#explicit-binding-context-resolution) via in inline XAML expression or [*implicitly*](#implicit-binding-context-resolution) through the use of common MVVM naming conventions.
+MFractor supports two methods of binding context resolution: we can specify a binding context [*explicitly*](#explicit-binding-context-resolution) via in inline XAML expression or [*implicitly*](#implicit-binding-context-resolution) through the use of common MVVM naming conventions.

 ##Implicit Binding Context Resolution

-MFractor will attempt to infer the relationship between your view models and XAML views via *implicit binding context resolution*.
-This is done by looking for classes and XAML views that share a common naming convention.
+MFractor uses *implicit binding context resolution* to infer the relationship between your view models and XAML views.
+This is done by looking for classes and XAML views that follow industry standard naming convention.

 Let's consider the following files: